 NOTE: I contacted the editor of the magazine and author of the suspect article and did hear back from him.
 He claims it was an accident - he often saves links to articles he finds interesting and in this case he thinks he must have accidentally saved the text of the article a long time ago.
 Then, more recently he came across this saved text and thought it was something he had written.
 At least, that's his story.
 He said he will be

-to correct this mistake.
+updating the article to correct this mistake.
 (In fact, the article has now been corrected.
 For historical purposes, I saved a copy of the original "bad" article to demonstrate the similarity between the two pieces.)
 In any case, even if what the author states is true and it was an honest mistake (and I tend to try to always think the best of people), it was very very careless work.
 An author should be especialy sensitive to issues of plagiarism and should not carelessly copy-and-paste an article's text for future reference without saving the information about where it came from.